htcondor/htcondor/docs/version-history/development-release-series-91.rst

   variables to be evaluated for periodic job policy.
   :jira:`905`

+- Container universe now supports running singularity jobs where the command executable is hardcoded in to the runfile.
+We call this running the container as the job.
+  :jira:`966`

 - In most situations, jobs in COMPLETED or REMOVED status will no longer transition to HELD status.
   Before, these jobs could transition to HELD status due to job policy